 Equatorial Guinea, the only former Spanish colony in Sub Saharan Africa, is composed of a mainland, Rio Muni, and small islands including Bioko where the capital Malabo is located, Annobon, Corisco, Elobey, and others.
-According to a 2007-08 United Nations estimate, it is one of the smallest countries on the continent with a population of 562,339 people.
-The country is bound on the north by Cameroon, east and south by Gabon, and west by the Gulf of Guinea.
+According to United Nations estimates, it is one of the smallest countries on the continent with a population of 562,339 people.
+The country is bordered in the north by Cameroon, in the east and south by Gabon, and to the west by the Gulf of Guinea.
 It is well endowed with arable land and mineral resources ranging from gold, oil, uranium, diamond, and columbite-tantalite, and notably petroleum discovered in the 1990s.

-The president, Obiang Nguema Mbasogo, is the longest-serving head of state in Sub-Saharan Africa and is expected to retain a tight grip on power.
+The president, Teodoro Obiang Nguema Mbasogo, is the longest-serving head of state in Sub-Saharan.
 His position was bolstered by his landslide victory in the last presidential election in November 2009.
 The absence of real checks and balances grants his party (Partido democratico de Guinea Ecuatorial - PDGE) absolute executive power.
-The country’s constitution was amended following the November 2011 referendum establishing a parliament with the addition of a new 75-member Senate, 15 members of which will be appointed by the president.
-A new government was appointed in May 2012.
-The legislative, senatorial and municipal elections are planned to be held in May 2013.
-Legalized opposition parties continue to voice their discontent of the country’s governance but their capacity to influence policy is limited.
+The country’s constitution was amended following the November 2011 referendum and a new government was appointed in May 2012.
+The legislative, senatorial and municipal elections were held in May 2013 and confirmed the domination of the ruling party (PDGE).
+However, legalized opposition parties continue to voice their discontent over the country’s governance but their capacity to influence policy is limited.

-The country has been one of the fastest growing economies in Africa in the past decade, despite a marked slowdown during and after the global economic crisis of 2008-09.
+The country has been one of the fastest growing economies in Africa in the past decade.
 After the discovery of large oil reserves in the 1990s, Equatorial Guinea became the third-largest producer of oil in Sub-Saharan Africa, after Nigeria and Angola.
 More recently, substantial gas reserves have also been discovered.
-Hydrocarbon exports increased dramatically in value from US$190 million in 2000 to estimates between US$15 and 17 billion in 2012.
-Oil prices are forecast to decline modestly in 2013-14.

-The oil boom has led to inflationary pressures, with an average annual inflation rate of 6.1% over the past decade.
-In 2011, Atlas gross national income (GNI) per capita was estimated at US$15,670.
 The government’s development agenda is guided by a medium-term strategy paper, the National Economic Development Plan: Horizon 2020, which targets economic diversification and poverty reduction.
-The first phase of Horizon 2020, focused on infrastructure development, was concluded in 2012 and the second phase will focus on economic diversification into strategic new sectors such as fisheries, agriculture, tourism and finance.
+The first phase of Horizon 2020, focused on infrastructure development was concluded in 2012.
+The second phase will focus on economic diversification, targeting strategic new sectors such as fisheries, agriculture, tourism and finance.